Keigwin School of Nursing

 We will pursue Equity, diversity, inclusion, and belonging.

 Programs & Degrees

 - RN to Master of Science in Nursing

 - Master of Science in Nursing

 - APRN Tracks

 - Dual Degree Programs

 - Doctor of Nursing Practice

-The baccalaureate degree in nursing, master's degree in nursing, and Doctor of Nursing Practice programs at Jacksonville University are accredited by the Commission on Collegiate Nursing Education, 655 K Street, NW, Suite 750, Washington, DC 20001, 202-887-6791.
+The baccalaureate degree program in nursing, master's degree program in nursing, Doctor of Nursing Practice program, and post-graduate APRN certificate programs at Jacksonville University are accredited by the Commission on Collegiate Nursing Education, 655 K Street, NW, Suite 750, Washington, DC 20001, 202-887-6791.